All Episodes

 It helps them.

-Look at Mark Halpern's piece.
+Look at Mark Halperin's piece.

-Oh my god, what can Obama do to come back?
+Oh, my God, what can Obama do to come back?

-Oh no, what can we do to help Obama?
+Oh, no, what can we do to help Obama?

-Uh last night on 60 Minutes, Scott Pelley talked to him.
+Scott Pelly talked to him.

-Here's one bite, Pelly said we lost about eight million jobs from the peak, and I wonder how many years you think it'll be before we get all those jobs back.
+And I wonder how many years you think it'll be before we get all those jobs back.

 Well, you're absolutely right.